Technology

 only Gas only

-You may also find that having your heating on constantly at a lower heat is better than having it switching from high to off - one in 10 people we spoke to did this.
+You may also find that having your heating on constantly at a lower heat is better than having it switching from high to off.

 If you're going to do this, make sure you're on the best energy deal first - you can compare gas and electricity prices with Which?
 Switch.

 As cold spots on walls or ceilings increase condensation, better insulation may improve it.
 Having cavity wall, loft insulation or specialist insulation materials fixed to the outside of your house can help.
-Two in 10 people improved their insulation to deal with condensation damp.

 For information about improving your insulation, see our expert guides on how to buy loft insulation and how to buy wall insulation.